evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 * [Virtual Network Peering](https://docs.microsoft.com/en-us/azure/templates/microsoft.network/2019-11-01/virtualnetworks/virtualnetworkpeerings)

 * [APIM custom domains](https://docs.microsoft.com/en-us/azure/templates/microsoft.apimanagement/2019-12-01/service) - you can implement environment specific custom domains with certificates via `hostnameConfigurations` section

-But basically if you have a repetitive resource properties, resources or variables, you can use `copy` element to simplify it.

 ## Clean up